andreasplesch/x_ite_dom/README.md

 - detail.fields: an array of al fields of the x3d node with current values
 - detail.x3dnode: the x3d node object which originated the event (for advanced use)

 The dispatched events do not bubble back up, eg. usually there should be no need to stop propagation.
-The event listeners should be attached to the Sensor DOM elements.
+The event listeners should be attached to the specific DOM elements which dispatches the event.

-Needs testing: [Event listeners attached to elements above the sensor element the hierarchy can receive the event.
-This means if there are multiple sensor (say TouchSensors) below a listener, the listener receives the events from all of the sensors of the type requested (TouchSensors).
-The detail.name property then can be used to identify which sensor emitted the event.]

-Considering shortening sensor names to just x3d + x3d event name and dispatching events for all x3d output events, not just sensors.

 To help with attaching listeners to sensors within inlines, a new 'x3dload' event is dispatched on the document target to signal when all inlines per scene are appended to the document.